mvdh7/pytzer/docs/model.md

 # The Pitzer model

-The functions in `pytzer.model` use the Pitzer model to calculate various solution properties for a fixed composition.
+The Pitzer model can be used to calculate various solution properties for a fixed composition.

 All examples use the import convention: